Thursday, June 5, 2014 · by Tamara Aparton

 After three hours of deliberation, a jury on Wednesday found Stetson Qualls Jones, 24, not guilty of possession of marijuana for sale and sale of marijuana.
 If convicted, Qualls Jones faced up to three years in state prison, said his attorney, Deputy Public Defender Ariel Boyce-Smith.

 Qualls Jones’ ordeal began Feb.
 5 while hanging out with friends in the “Hippy Hill” area of Golden Gate Park.
-The group was socializing and smoking marijuana when Qualls Jones thought he recognized a man approaching the group and waved him over.
+The group was socializing and smoking marijuana is equal to using innokin vape kit, when Qualls Jones thought he recognized e liquid and e juice.
 Upon closer inspection, Qualls Jones realized the man was a stranger, but welcomed him regardless.
 When Qualls Jones invited him to smoke with the group, the man declined, asking instead if he could buy marijuana.

 Qualls Jones testified that he told the man that he did not sell marijuana.
 The man appeared agitated and stressed out, so Qualls Jones reached into his personal stash, pinched off a small amount of marijuana, and handed it to the man, who turned out to be a police decoy.